Bryan Adams: 1970s

 Adams left school to play in a group called "Shock" and used the funds his parents had saved for his college education to buy an Estey grand piano to tinker with.
 At one point he sold pet food and worked as a dishwasher in a restaurant, which paid the rent.
 His interest grew in CCR and Deep Purple; he attended concerts by Led Zeppelin, T. Rex, Elton John, and Tina Turner.
 He began working in the Vancouver music scene with bands and as a studio session singer.
 At the age of 15, he became the vocalist for glam rock band Sweeney Todd, replacing their original vocalist Nick Gilder.

-With Adams the band re-recorded "Roxy Roller", the Canadian hit single from their first album, which came in at No. 99 on the US charts.
+With Adams the band re-recorded "Roxy Roller", the Canadian hit single from their first album, which came in at No. 99 on the U.S. charts.
 The band then recorded their second album If Wishes Were Horses (1977) with Adams billed as "Bryan Guy Adams" on vocals.
 Adams left the band at age 16.
 In 1978, at age 18, Adams met Jim Vallance through a mutual friend in a Vancouver Long and McQuade musical instrument store.
 Vallance was the former drummer and principal songwriter for Vancouver-based rock band Prism, and had recently quit that band to focus on a career as a studio musician and songwriter.
 They agreed to meet at Vallance's home studio a few days later.
-This became the beginning of a partnership which was prolific and continuous through the 1980s, together they co-wrote for Adams and a long list of recordings for other artists, including Kiss, Tina Turner, Joe Cocker, Johnny Hallyday, Bonnie Raitt, Rod Stewart, Bonnie Tyler, Loverboy, Carly Simon and Neil Diamond, and while discontinuous, as of 2017, is still in existence.
+This became the beginning of a partnership which was prolific and continuous through the 1980s; together they co-wrote for Adams and a long list of recordings for other artists, including Kiss, Tina Turner, Joe Cocker, Johnny Hallyday, Bonnie Raitt, Rod Stewart, Bonnie Tyler, Loverboy, Carly Simon and Neil Diamond.
+The Adams/Vallance songwriting partnership, while discontinuous after the end of the 1980s, as of 2022, is still in existence.

 Later in 1978, Adams signed to A&M records for one dollar.
 A&M remixed one of Adams' demos as a disco song "Let Me Take You Dancing", featuring Adams' vocals speeded up to meet the 122 BPM dance tempo.
 The song made the Canadian RPM chart in March 1979 along with its B-side "Don't Turn Me Away".
+He would later disavow this song.

 In 1979, he made an agreement with Canadian manager Bruce Allen, who at that time also worked for Bachman–Turner Overdrive and Loverboy.